meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Title: Typo Tolerance API
 - Start Date: 2022-02-22

-# Typo Tolerance
+# Typo Tolerance API

 ## 1. Functional Specification

 ## 1.1.
 Summary

-This specification describes the configuration options for the typo tolerance feature.
-Both as settings for an index and as overridable parameters at search time.
+This specification describes the configuration options for the typo tolerance feature, both as settings for an index and as overridable parameters at search time.

 ## 1.2.
 Explanations

-Meilisearch exposes APIs to configure the typo tolerance behavior at the level of an index settings.
+Meilisearch exposes an API to configure the typo tolerance behavior at the level of index settings.

+[GET/POST/DEL] -  `indexes/:index_uid/settings`
-GET/POST/DEL `indexes/:index_uid/settings/typoTolerance`
+[GET/POST/DEL] -  `indexes/:index_uid/settings/typoTolerance`

 The [Search API](0118-search-api.md) permits to override those index settings at search time.

+[GET/POST] - `indexes/:index_uid/search`

 > See [Search API](0118-search-api.md)